Preferred stock and common stock are two different classes of shares that publicly traded companies may issue.

 Common stock is what people generally think of when they refer to a stock.
 All publicly traded companies issue common stock, which provides you a share in a company with the requisite voting rights in that company.

+Common stocks may offer dividends if the company chooses and can also increase (or decrease) in value based on the stock price.
 If a stock increases in value from when you bought it, then you may be able to sell the stock for a profit.

 What are Preferred Stocks?

 Preferred stock also represents a share in a company but it has a few characteristics that make it similar to a bond.
 Preferred stocks, sometimes referred to as simply “preferreds” pay an annual dividend that companies determine in advance and pay ahead of dividends to other shareholders.

 Those dividends are often a fixed amount but can be adjustable based on preset specifications.
 (Dividends on common stock vary based on the company’s finances.)
 That means preferred stockholders receive dividends whether the stock loses or gains value.

 Preferred stockholders also get preferential treatment in the case of corporate bankruptcy or collapse.
 Preferred stock, however, does not generally come with voting rights, and the company can buy back preferred stock at a predefined price.